kinjo/my-ansible-project/README.md

 Master of my ansible project
 ====

-This is a collection of my programming environments built with Ansible.
+A collection of my development environments built by Ansible.

-It aims to contain various environments such as Ubuntu based, CentOS based and for Ruby reading, Python programming, OpenStack trials, etc.
+It aims to contain various environments such as Ubuntu based, CentOS based and for Ruby reading, Python programming, trial of OpenStack, etc.

 Usage
 ---